 Investigation and discussion of social problems, ethics and responsibilities in telecommunication.

-Credits: 1 to 4; Prereq: appropriate professional courses, a 2.5 GPA and department permission.
+Credits: 1 to 4; Prereq: must have completed appropriate professional courses for the internship, achieved a 2.5 GPA and received department approval for credit.

 Student and instructor will select an appropriate work area related to the field of broadcasting for on-the-job training.
 Student will work a minimum of 100 hours on the job for every hour of credit to be received.
 Progress reports and summary required.
 (S-U)

 Credits: 1; Prereq: senior standing.
 Coreq: RTV 4931.

 Evaluation of students' preparation to enter the job market.
 (S-U)